Additional Hepatitis B Blood Tests

 - A positive HBeAg indicates high levels of virus in the blood and a person is considered infectious.

 - A negative HBeAg indicates very low to no virus in the blood and a person is usually considered less infectious; sometimes this can indicate a person has a mutant hepatitis B virus (see below).

 The hepatitis B e-antigen test result is often used to monitor the effectiveness of many hepatitis B drug therapies that aim to change a chronically infected person’s e-antigen status from “positive” to “negative.”
 By achieving a “negative” e-antigen result, this means that the hepatitis B drug successfully stopped or slowed down the virus replication.
 Although this is not a cure, stopping or slowing down the virus will result in less damage to the liver, which decreases the risk of developing serious liver disease in the future.

-To make things a bit more confusing, however, there are some chronically infected patients who are untreated and still test “negative” for the hepatitis B e-antigen.
+Some people with chronic hepatitis B naturally lose e-antigen and develop e-antibody, even without treatment.
+To make things a bit more confusing, however, there are some chronically infected patients with a high viral load who are untreated and still test “negative” for the hepatitis B e-antigen.
 So, the absence of e-antigen does not always mean there is no active viral replication.
 Instead, these persons have a mutant hepatitis B virus that does not produce the e-antigen.
 As a result, treating someone who is e-antigen negative (but with a high viral load) is difficult because the mutant hepatitis B virus is more resistant to the current drugs.
 In addition, the absence of e-antigen makes it harder to evaluate whether a drug is working or not.

 anti-HBe or HBeAb (Hepatitis B e-Antibody) - This is not a protective antibody.
 It is made in response to the hepatitis B e-antigen.
 Chronically infected individuals who stop producing e-antigen sometimes produce e-antibodies.
 The clinical significance of this result is not fully understood, but it is generally considered to be a good thing.
 For those with e-antigen negative chronic hepatitis B infections (meaning they have a mutant virus), the presence of anti-HBe may still be associated with active viral replication.